-Isaiah 64:5, And we are all become as one that is unclean, and all our righteousnesses [קק, tzedaqah] are as a polluted garment; and we all do fade as a leaf, and our iniquities, like the wind, take us away.
-(JPS 1917)
+1917) [Emphasis added.]
+Isaiah 64:5, "And we are ALL become as one that is unclean, and ALL our righteousnesses [אַרָקה tzedaqah] are as a polluted garment; and we ALL do fade as a leaf, and our iniquities, like the wind, take us away."
+(JPS -declares the Lord GOD."
+(Tanakh) Even our good deeds, our best righteousness, is filthy before a righteous God.